 Friends have tried the Munchkin Brica Mirror owl version above – (click here for the UK Firefly version) which has a remote control handset which can be attached to the driver’s seat.
 The convenient remote lets you control the music, lights and volume – all from the driver’s seat.
 Win!

 You can choose the entertaining mode and your baby is introduced to patterns of light dancing behind the mirror in time to the lively songs.
 Long day or a night drive and a tired baby?
 This car activity toy can be switched to soothing mode and help your child drift to sleep as relaxing music plays and lights softly twinkle and fade in and out which can be a huge bonus on road trips with infants!
-(To compare prices on Walmart see here.)
+(To compare prices see here.)

 The clip on car seat toys we used were the ever popular Lamaze toys.
 They offer a wide range of clip on toys which are multi sensory with various textures, including a teether.
 Our particular favorite was Freddie the Firefly.

 The great thing about this style of car seat toy is that they can also hook or clip on to strollers and bags whenever you are out and about.
 There is a huge range of these Lamaze infant toys for car seats, including a Sharpei dog, Captain Calamari, a dragon, a moose and so many more.
-For a similar range see the Walmart selection too.
+For a similar range see the this selection too.

 Colourful Link Rings are great to attach to a car seat and convert other toys to be used in the car when traveling with an infant.
 They can also double up as a car seat activity toy themselves and act as a teether with different textures or a rattle.
 If you are flying with a baby, these are brilliant to attach to the airplane bassinet too!.

 The Manhattan Whoozit car seat and stroller travel toy is a good value toy with hidden noisemakers including rattles, squeakers, and crinkle paper perk up little tags with various shapes to help keep busy hands occupied.
 The Whoozit is one of the popular car seat hanging toys for good reason.
 It’s fun, versatile and easy to attach to a car seat, bag or stroller with a fabric hook and loop closure.
-For worldwide Amazon here. or USA Walmart here.
+For worldwide Amazon here. or USA alternatives here.

 An alternative to a clip on toy is a car seat activity bar.
 This Very Hungry Caterpillar activity toy is a great introduction to the classic book by Eric Carle.
 This developmental toy features music, rattle, crinkle sounds and textured teethers.
 There are a huge variety of car seat spiral toys, that coil around the car seat handle too.
 Either option are perfect whether you are looking for forward facing or rear facing car seat toys.
-For prices on Walmart see here.
+For alternative USA prices on see here.

 If you have a younger toddler or one who enjoys sensory play; creating an activity mat covered in buttons, different materials and things for them to flick, twist, scrunch and tap can be great.
 Although time consuming to create, this can be something to keep until your little one gets older.
 Alternatively, a Montessori style travel activity bag like the one above does the trick.